6 Spatial and temporal patterns of the terrestrial carbon cycle

 6.2.2 Leaf senescence

 Environmental controls on leaf senescence are not the same as for leaf unfolding and vary between tree species.
 Model predictability for leaf senescence dates is generally lower than for leaf unfolding dates, observed global trends are less clear (Piao et al. 2019), and drivers less well understood (Richardson et al. 2013) than for spring phenology.
 Photoperiod and temperature are considered important abiotic controls on leaf senescence dates.
 While photoperiod sets the induction of the end-of-season phenology, temperature modulates its progression with cold temperatures accelerating leaf senescence (Christian Körner and David Basler 2010).
-Also the timing of leaf unfolding can appears to affect the timing of leaf senescence [Keenan and Richardson (2015); marques23natee].
+Also, the timing of leaf unfolding can appear to affect the timing of leaf senescence (Keenan and Richardson 2015; Marqués et al. 2023).
 An earlier leaf unfolding in spring appears to induce an earlier leaf senescence in autumn.
 Processes driving this pattern may be related to cell aging and a conserved leaf longevity, but may also be related to the ecosystem water balance and premature defoliation as a response to dry soil conditions (after vegetation has started consuming water earlier in spring).

 6.3 Temporal variations of ecosystem C fluxes